gynamics/oboe.el/README.md

 I have implemented these keys:

-`:create` : A function to create the buffer.
+- `:create` : A function to create the buffer.
 Its default value is `oboe-default-create-method`.
 Normally you don't need to tweak it.

-`:display` : A function to display given buffer.
+- `:display` : A function to display given buffer.
 Its default value is `oboe-default-display-method`.

-`:has-temp-file` : A flag which indicates if a temporary file with be created, if non-nil, open a temporary file for this buffer.

-`:tmp-file-path` : A path string to a valid path, if `:has-tmp-file` is non-nil, the temporary file will be created in that directory.
-This solves some path env problems when loading a project-wide major-mode.
+- `:assoc-file` : A path as a string.
+This allows us to associate temporary buffers to files to solve some path env problems when loading a project-wide major-mode.
+It can also be used for creating persistent storage.
+  - If it is a regular file, all buffers created will be associated to this file.
+This file will never be truncated.
+  - If it is a directory, a unique temporary file will be created in that directory for each new oboe buffer to be associated to.
+These files may be deleted when associated buffers are killed.
+You can control this behavior via toggle `oboe-delete-temp-file-on-kill`.
+  - If it is nil (default) or anything else, do not associate temporary buffer to file.

-`:major` : Major mode to be loaded in the buffer.
+- `:major` : Major mode to be loaded in the buffer.
 Actually, it doesn't need to be a major-mode at all, just a function to be called once.

-`:minor-list` : A list of minor-modes to be loaded in the buffer.
+- `:minor-list` : A list of minor-modes to be loaded in the buffer.
 The order of minor-mode calls is determined by `mapc`.

-`:init-content` : A string to be inserted into the buffer.
+- `:init-content` : A string to be inserted into the buffer.

-`:revive` : A function to find and display a buried buffer with given config.
+- `:revive` : A function to find and display a buried buffer with given config.
 This function works on a specific buffer config rather than a specific buffer, so you can choose which buffer to revive, even concat all existing buffers.
 Its default value is